anconaesselmann/SwiftParser/README.md

 Try the above regular expression on the same string with a regular expression engine that uses automaton theory and it will report non-match in seconds.

+Why might you care?
+Especially since this is a contrived example?
+Well, [ReDoS](https://www.owasp.org/index.php/Regular_expression_Denial_of_Service_-_ReDoS) is a denial of service attack using regular expressions that will result in catastrophic backtracking.
+If there is any way that a user might be able to execute a custom regular expression on your server, you have to worry about this.
+But even without malicious intent, sometimes innocent looking regular expressions can result in catastrophic backtracking

+# Disclaimer
+Please be advised, I have done only a limited amount of testing on this project (see test files).
+There are probably bugs.
+I created this as an exercise to better understand how nondeterministic automatons work and I have not used it in production code.
+If you find any bug, please let me know!

 # Other regular expression engines built with automaton theory:
 - [Re2](https://github.com/google/re2) (C++ with wrappers for Python and others.
 Built by google)